 7 Jesus said to him, "It is written again, 'You shall not test the Lord your God.'"

-8 Again, the devil takes him up upon an exceeding high mountain and shows him all the kingdoms of the world and their glory, 9 And says to him, "All these things I will give you, if you will fall down and worship me."
+8 Again, the devil takes him up upon an exceedingly high mountain and shows him all the kingdoms of the world and their glory, 9 And says to him, "All these things I will give you, if you will fall down and worship me."
 10 Then Jesus says to him, "Be gone, Satan, for it is written, 'You shall worship the Lord your God, and you shall serve him only.'"
 11 Then the devil leaves him, and behold, angels came and ministered to him.

 17 From that time Jesus began to preach, and to say, "Repent, for the kingdom of heaven is at hand."

-18 And Jesus, walking by the sea of Galilee, saw two brothers, Simon called Peter and Andrew his brother, casting a net into the sea, for they were fishers.
+18 And Jesus, walking by the sea of Galilee, saw two brothers, Simon called Peter and Andrew his brother, casting a net into the sea, for they were fishermen.
 19 And he says to them, "Follow me, and I will make you fishers of men."
 20 And they immediately left their nets and followed him.
 21 And going on from there, he saw two other brothers, James the son of Zebedee and John his brother, in a boat with Zebedee their father, mending their nets, and he called them.
 22 And they immediately left the boat and their father and followed him.

 24 And his fame spread throughout all Syria.
 And they brought to him all sick people who were taken with various diseases and torments, those who were possessed with demons, those who were lunatic, and those who were paralyzed, and he healed them.
 25 And great multitudes of people followed him from Galilee, from Decapolis, from Jerusalem, from Judea, and from beyond the Jordan.

 [v.1-4] - Gospel Link: Mark 1:12-13; Luke 4:1-4.